gotree94/turtlebot3/eng/05_navigation.md

 3. Repeat step 1 and 2 until the LDS sensor data is overlayed on the saved map.
 ![](img/tb3_navigation2_rviz_01.png)

-4. Launch the keyboard teleoperation node to precisely locate the robot on the map.
+4. Launch the keyboard teleoperation node to precisely locate the robot on the map. <br> **[Remote PC]**
-**[Remote PC]**
 ```
 $ ros2 run turtlebot3_teleop teleop_keyboard